Welcome to our gallery featuring the Olfactory Scent Of A Garden Apartment Project By Brain Factory.

 The kitchen features another sensory indulgent feature, a fresh herb garden located directly beneath the window.
 White rafters running parallel to each other across the kitchen ceiling give the kitchen a special touch different from the rest of the apartment.

 These wooden beams running across the kitchen ceiling are backlit by bright LED lighting, which contributes to the winter garden theme.
 Vinyl prints are stuck onto the kitchen walls with adhesive to resemble birds frolicking in an outdoor garden.

 Even the bathroom area incorporates this garden theme, with sections of artificial grass to help control water spillage.
-Assorted plants are used in both the master and guest bathroom to keep the rooms looking and smelling fresh.
+Assorted plants are used in both the primary and guest bathroom to keep the rooms looking and smelling fresh.

 Take a minute to check out the apartment for yourself, and notice how the themes stay consistent throughout the house.
 Get some inspiration on how to use small details to contribute to a larger general theme!

 Upon entering this apartment, you are greeted with a large pillar, featuring a ring of grass growing around it and controlled lighting.
 The immediate contrast of color you see between the floor and the walls is a continuous theme throughout the home.

 A minimalist style kitchen, this space uses a dark stained wood floor and brown walls to create a very natural, garden-like feel.
 This combined with the white cabinets and dining table, as well as the grass growing by the windowsill, creates a true outdoor gardening theme.